Holusion/holusion.com/_content_dev/en/platform/webkit/index.md

     Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.84 Electron/1.2.2 Safari/537.36

-With this we can understand that we are using the `51.0.2704.84` version of Chrome, for Electron `1.2.2`.
+With that, we can understand that we are using the `51.0.2704.84` version of Chrome, for Electron `1.2.2`.
 If you have a older system, it probably uses the version 49 of Chrome.